Daily High to Daily Low: Is It Safe to Buy Roku Inc. (ROKU)?

 Sponsored

+The average price from analysts is $60.96, which is $12.55 above the current price.
 ROKU currently public float of 120.34M and currently shorts hold a 8.84% ratio of that float.
-Today, the average trading volume of ROKU was 9.69M shares.
+Today, the average trading volume of ROKU was 9.70M shares.

 ROKU’s Market Performance